Kiplinger Approved - Sponsored Offer

 Refinance Your Auto Loan Faster Online

-Compare lenders, check rates quickly and find the best terms without slowing down your search.
+Compare lenders, check rates quickly, and find the best terms without slowing down your search.

 Refinancing your auto loan can be a quick way to lower your monthly payment or adjust your loan terms, especially if your credit has improved or rates have shifted since you first financed your car.
-In fact, borrowers who refinanced last year reduced their payments by an average of $142 a month, saving about $1,346 over the life of the loan, according to a LendingTree study.

 But refinancing is not one-size-fits-all.
-You may be able to reduce your monthly payment, lower your total interest or both, depending on the terms you choose.
+You might be able to reduce your monthly payment, lower your total interest or both, depending on the terms you choose.
 Extending your loan can ease monthly costs, but it may increase what you pay over time.

 From just $107.88 $24.99 for Kiplinger Personal Finance